valispace/valifn-octave/README.md

 ValiFN provides a way to connect and run scripts from [Valispace](https://github.com/valispace) in a safe and isolated environment.

-This repository contains code to generate a `octave image` to be used by ValiFn.
+This repository contains code to generate an `octave` image to be used by ValiFN.

-You can add and remove requirements at your will, build the image and replace the original image provided by [Valispace](https://github.com/valispace) using the following instructions.
+You can add and remove requirements at your will and then build the image and replace the original image provided by [Valispace](https://github.com/valispace) using the following instructions:

-## How to install new image
+## How to install a new image

-1. Clone repository
+1. Clone the repository
 ```
 $ git clone https://github.com/valispace/valifn-octave.git
 ```

-2. Add/remove packages `requirements.txt`
+2. Add/remove packages to `requirements.txt`
 ```
 # Valispace packages
 valispace>=0.1.16   # Valispace API